hassan-attar/tourify-API/readme.md

 <img src="./public/img/natours-api-transparent.png" width="200" />

 Welcome to the Natours API!
 This API allows you to manage tours, user authentication, bookings, reviews, and more.
-It's built using Node.js with the Express framework and MongoDB for the database.
+It's built using Node.js with the Express framework and MongoDB for the database. for more information please refer to the <a href="https://documenter.getpostman.com/view/26563178/2s9Y5csKeB" target="_blank">API Documentation</a>.

 ## Table of Contents